Can therapy make gay people straight?

 Trying to make sense of these questions, I’ve interviewed about 20 lesbians and gay men who have gone through ex-gay programs with various results.
 And over the course of a year, I’ve spent several days—not to mention hours on the telephone—with John Westcott, one of thousands of men and women who claim to have recovered from homosexuality.
-The more we talked, the clearer it became that neither side has a monopoly on the truth.
-When you look closely at a single life, all the crisp black-and-white answers dissolve into a muddy gray.
+The more we talked, the more all the crisp black-and-white formulations I heard from both sides dissolved into a muddy gray.

 CONVERSION THERAPISTS BELIEVE that male homosexuality stems directly from a stunted relationship between a child and his father.
 “As a result of failure with father, the boy does not fully internalize male gender-identity,” writes renegade psychologist Joseph Nicolosi in his book Reparative Therapy for Male Homosexuality.
 “Then when sexual needs begin to seek expression in early adolescence, it is understandable that the direction of such a young man’s sexual interests will be away from the familiar and toward the unapproachable.
 We do not sexualize what we are familiar with.”